Faculty and Staff

 S. Mo Jang, Ph.D.

 Ph.D., Communication Studies, University of Michigan

 Dr. Jang received the McDonald Instructor Award for teaching excellence at the University of Michigan.
-He teaches public opinion, public relations campaigns, and new media technologies.
+He teaches public opinion, big data, public relations campaigns, and new media technologies.

 Jang, S. M., & Hart, P. S. (2015).
 Polarized frames on "climate change" and "global warming" across countries and states: Evidence from Twitter big data.
 Global Environmental Change, 32, 11-17.

 Previously, Jang worked as a network television journalist in Seoul Broadcasting System (South Korea).
 He likes traveling, watching (and doing) sports and eating international food.